hustCYQ/M2AD.github.io/README.md

 ## 🛠️ Getting Started

 ### Installation
-To set up the MVP-PVLIP environment, follow one of the methods below:
+To set up the M2AD benchmark environment, follow one of the methods below:

 - Clone this repo:
   ```shell